SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Experiment

-\textbf{SPA's improved efficiency is further substantiated with human user study}.
-This user study is based on the REFUGE dataset, conducted by two PhD students with medical expertise.
-One individual required an average of 6.62 seconds and 4.33 iterations per image with MedSAM, but only 4.34 seconds and 2.46 iterations with SPA.
-Similarly, the other individual took 7.40 seconds and 5.60 iterations per image with MedSAM, but just 4.77 seconds and 3.58 iterations with SPA.
-This significant reduction in both time and interactions demonstrates SPA's superior efficiency.
+\textbf{SPA's improved efficiency is further substantiated with a human user study}.
+We invited five medical professionals, each with over five years of graduate-level expertise, to annotate 100 fundus images from the REFUGE2 dataset.
+Across all annotators, SPA consistently required fewer interactions and less time compared to MedSAM.
+For example, one individual required an average of 6.62 seconds and 4.33 iterations per image with MedSAM, but only 4.34 seconds and 2.46 iterations with SPA.
+Another annotator took 7.40 seconds and 5.60 iterations per image with MedSAM, but just 4.77 seconds and 3.58 iterations with SPA.
+Similarly, for the remaining annotators, SPA required an average of 4.56, 5.03, and 4.82 seconds per image, compared to 6.91, 8.04, and 7.60 seconds with MedSAM.
+This significant reduction in both time and interactions highlights SPA's superior efficiency.
+User study details are provided in the appendix.